morse-simulator/morse/doc/morse/user/installation.rst

 MORSE installation
 ==================

-MORSE in two minutes (if you run Debian/Ubuntu!)
+MORSE in two minutes (if you run Debian or Ubuntu!)
 ------------------------------------------------

-Fire a console, type ``sudo apt-get install morse-simulator`` (or click here:
+Start up a console, type ``sudo apt-get install morse-simulator`` (or click here:
 `install morse-simulator <apt:morse-simulator>`_), then::

  $ morse create my_first_sim